ADD-Faun/Awesome_Battleships_Game/README.md

 - __Data control__

   - Data for each sides board and ships is contained in a class.
+    - Grid locations and state are stored in a dictionary in the class.
   - The scores, grid size and number of ships stored in a dictionary.

 - __Grid generation__